iamdami/Spelling-Checker/README.md

 # Spelling-Corrector
 To make a simple spelling corrector, I referenced Peter Norvig's essay and others.

-Norvig wrote a simple spelling corrector in 20 lines of Python 2.5 Link to Norvig’s essay: http://norvig.com/spell-correct.html
+Norvig wrote a simple spelling corrector in 20 lines of Python 2.5 <br>
+Link to Norvig’s essay: http://norvig.com/spell-correct.html

 There are links to implementations in many other languages at the bottom of Norvig’s essay. <br>